Both Frankford Avenue and York Street are part of the city’s High Injury Network.

 “The initial cost for a roundabout is almost twice as much as it costs to put new signals in,” Scheerbaum said, “but it’s more affordable in the long run because there’s less maintenance.”

 The roundabout would be the first of its kind in the area, but not the first in Philadelphia.
-As it stands, there’s currently several others, including one in East Falls and another at Logan Circle.
+As it stands, there’s currently several others, including one in East Falls and two more in Fairmount Park.

 Hackett Principal Todd Kimmel, who was at the meeting, said that he was initially skeptical of the roundabout but came around to it.